aplteam/Cider/docs/Cider-User-Guide.md

 => 2.
 Execute `]Activate cider` --- that brings the version of Cider back that your installation originally came with.
 => 3.
 Execute `]Cider.UpdateCider` --- that will try to update to the latest version.

-#### Git
+### Git

-`
-If you use Git for version control management, and you have the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") installed, then Cider uses the package [`APLGit2`](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub") for communicating with Git.
+If you use Git for version control management, and you have the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") installed, then Cider uses the package [`APLGit2`](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub") to communicate with Git.

-For example, when a project carries a directory `.git/` then Cider knows that the project is version controlled with Git, and it therefore uses the API of `APLGit2` to display the Git status report for a project in the later stages of opening a project.
+For example, when a project carries a directory `.git/`, then Cider knows that the project is version controlled with Git, and it therefore uses the API of `APLGit2` to display the Git status report for a project in the later stages of opening a project.

 ### Configuration